Yang0985/Yang0985.github.io/content/authors/admin/_index.md

 ---

 Hello everyone!
 I am **[Yang Shu](https://github.com/Yang0985/Yang0985.github.io/static/uploads/resume.pdf)**, currently pursuing my master's degree in machine vision at Wuhan University.
 It is a privilege to hold a Bachelor's degree in Automation from Wuhan University of Technology, and I am proud to share that my postgraduate journey has been marked with noteworthy academic achievements.
 In the realm of academics, I have been actively engaged in research endeavors and have successfully published articles in several internationally recognized journals, including those categorized in SCI Region I and Region II.
 Additionally, I had the opportunity to collaborate with a leading Chinese research institute on a project that aimed to pinpoint tiny defects through the application of machine vision technology and the development of deep learning models.
 I am actively seeking PhD position in the field of vision/intelligent manufacturing for Finance, and I am equally eager to secure summer research internship opportunities in this dynamic area.
-Any leads or introductions would be greatly appreciated.（加一个链接，转到我简历的pdf）
+Any leads or introductions would be greatly appreciated.

 {style="text-align: justify;"}